How to Get a Job at Northrop Grumman

 Hiring Process at Northrop Grumman

-According to the Military Transition Guide, Northrop Grumman says you should review its careers site to identify what you may want to do and where.
+According to their Military Transition Guide, Northrop Grumman says you should review its careers site to identify what you may want to do and where.
 For regular applications, apply 6 months prior to exiting the military.
 For those interested in the DoD SkillBridge program, apply 1 year prior to leaving service.

 To work here, the hiring process will be much like any other job application process.
 Below is a brief overview of the Northrop Grumman hiring process in addition to the statuses that will show up in your applicant profile: